frogody/Optiflow/VOICE_AGENT_SETUP.md

 1. Make sure the voice agent service is running
 2. Verify the URL being used in your frontend matches the deployed service
 3. Check the service logs for any errors

+### Render.com Specific Issues

+1. If your service keeps restarting, check the logs for errors
+2. Verify that all required environment variables are properly set
+3. Make sure the `PORT` environment variable matches the port in your code (10000 is standard for Render)
+4. Check that your build and start commands are correct

 ## Additional Features